asmmtaha/Disk-Usage-Script/README.md

 ## Usage

 The script takes one or more directories as arguments and displays disk usage information.

 ```bash
 ./disk_usage.sh [-a -n N] directory...
 ```
+The "-a" flag means that the script should list both files and directories, and the "-n" flag indicates that only the top "N" entries should be printed (if "N" is not specified, then it should default to 10).

 ## Example Usages
 Display disk usage for the "/etc" directory: